Multimodal Trajectory Representation Learning for Travel Time Estimation: Experiments

 \subsection{Component Contribution (RQ2)}

-\textbf{Ablation Settings.} To assess the contribution of each MDTI module, we conduct four ablations: \begin{itemize}[itemsep=0pt,parsep=0pt,topsep=0pt,leftmargin=*] \item \textbf{w/o GPS Enc.} Removes the GPS modality and the associated large language model, retaining only the road network and grid representations. \item \textbf{w/o Road Enc.} Removes the road network encoder, leaving only the GPS and grid encoders. \item \textbf{w/o Grid Enc.} Removes the grid modality; the embeddings generated by the GPS encoder are fused directly with the road network features. \item \textbf{w/o Dynamic Fusion} This variant removes the prompt-based Dynamic Fusion mechanism. \end{itemize} The outcomes of the ablation study conducted on the Porto dataset, as reported in Table~\ref{tab:ablation}, quantitatively validate the contribution of each component within the \textbf{MDTI} framework.
-Additional analyses and extended ablation results are provided in the Appendices \ref{sec:appendix_ablation}.
+\textbf{Ablation Settings.} To assess the contribution of each MDTI module, we conduct six ablations: \begin{itemize}[itemsep=0pt,parsep=0pt,topsep=0pt,leftmargin=*] \item \textbf{w/o GPS Enc.} Removes the GPS modality and the associated large language model, retaining only the road network and grid representations. \item \textbf{w/o Road Enc.} Removes the road network encoder, leaving only the GPS and grid encoders. \item \textbf{w/o Grid Enc.} Removes the grid modality; the embeddings generated by the GPS encoder are fused directly with the road network features. \item \textbf{w/o Dynamic Fusion.} This variant removes the prompt-based Dynamic Fusion mechanism. \item \textbf{w/o CL Loss.} Removes the contrastive loss. \item \textbf{w/o MLM Loss.} Removes the MLM loss. \end{itemize} The outcomes of the ablation study conducted on the Porto dataset, as reported in Table~\ref{tab:ablation}, quantitatively validate the contribution of each component within the \textbf{MDTI} framework.

 \textbf{Importance of Multimodal Encoders.} Removing any single modality encoder results in a consistent performance decline across all evaluation metrics (MAE and MAPE), highlighting the necessity of multimodal information fusion.
 Notably, the exclusion of the Grid Encoder yields the largest performance drop, indicating that grid-based spatial representations provide crucial contextual cues that complement the sequential dynamics captured by GPS trajectories and the topological structure encoded by the road network.
 The observed degradation when removing either the GPS Encoder or the Road Encoder further confirms that both trajectory dynamics and road topology contribute distinct and indispensable information for accurate TTE.